flet-dev/website/docs/controls/dropdown.md

 ### `item_height`

-The height of the items/options in the dropdown.
+The height of the items/options in the dropdown menu.

 ### `label`